kubernetes/enhancements/keps/sig-node/5304-dra-attributes-downward-api/README.md

 Integration tests will cover:

 - **End-to-end attribute exposure**: Create Pod with resourceClaims, verify attributes JSON is generated and mounted
-- **Multiple claims**: Pod with multiple resource claims, verify separate files for each claim+request
+- **Multiple claims**: Pod with multiple resource claims, verify separate directories for each claim
-- **Missing attributes**: ResourceSlice with no attributes, verify empty map is written
+- **Empty metadata**: Driver writes no attributes, verify file is created with claim metadata only
-- **Attribute types**: Test string, bool, int, version attributes are correctly stringified
+- **Attribute types**: Test string, bool, int, version attributes are correctly written
+- **Generation number**: Verify generation increments on metadata updates
 - **Cleanup**: Verify files are removed after unprepare
 - **Opt-in behavior**: Verify files are NOT created when `AttributesJSON(false)`
+- **Driver capability marker**: Verify `.supported/{driverName}` marker is created

 Tests will be added to `test/integration/dra/`.